Ph.D., Rutgers University, 2008

 I have been teaching and researching at UBC since 2011.

 At the introductory level I often teach formal logic (PHIL 220) and epistemology (PHIL 240).
-I also sometimes teach Philosophy of Religion (PHIL 347) and advanced seminars in epistemology (PHIL 440) and other seminars.
+I also sometimes teach advanced seminars in epistemology (PHIL 440) and other seminars.

 At the graduate level I have taught seminars in epistemology and sexual ethics.

-My main research areas are epistemology, philosophy of language, feminist philosophy, and philosophical methodology.
+My main research areas are epistemology, philosophy of language, feminist philosophy, and ethics.
 I am particularly interested in connecting theoretical questions about the nature and significance of knowledge to moral, practical, and political questions, e.g. questions about structural oppression, rape culture, and the like.
 I’m thinking lately about standpoint theory quite a bit.
 Some of my newest work focuses on feminist sexual ethics itself, including but not limited to its intersection with epistemology.

 Here are six more specific research areas I’ve been working in: